 In providing mission-critical functionality for running the central operational functions of P&C carriers – from product development to underwriting, rating, billing, claims, and beyond – core systems are critical to enabling carriers’ success.
-From personal lines to commercial and specialty, whether a carrier’s primary objective is on creating highly differentiated products, enhancing customer experience, innovating new business models, or simply trying to become more operationally efficient, core systems are a key enabler of being able to execute on strategy.
-It’s been widely acknowledged how P&C insurance is changing faster than ever before, but how have core systems specifically evolved over time?
-In this post, let’s take a simplified look at how core systems have transformed from a technology perspective, from legacy mainframes to software-as-a-service (SaaS).
+From personal lines to commercial and specialty, whether a carrier’s primary objective is creating highly differentiated products, enhancing customer experiences, innovating new business models, or simply trying to become more operationally efficient, core systems are a key enabler of executing on strategy.
+It’s been widely acknowledged that P&C insurance is changing faster than ever before, but how have core systems specifically evolved over time?
+In this post, let’s take a simplified look at how core systems have transformed from a technology perspective, from legacy mainframes to evergreen software-as-a-service (SaaS).

 Generation 1: Legacy Mainframe Solutions

 After years of relying on pen and paper as the sole system of record for insurance, the rise of computing brought the mainframe as the first major generation of technology that carriers adopted.
 Dating back to the 1960s, these mainframe systems often relied on the COBOL programming language for developing homegrown insurance software and presented information to end users on green screen terminals.
 An innovation at the time, mainframes brought processing power and storage directly to carriers.
 However, these systems proved inflexible and costly to maintain on-site, requiring lots of re-coding projects in order to make simple changes and integrate other systems with them.
 Mainframes gave carriers a path forward, albeit a very slow-moving, one-dimensional one.